Boris-il/Flight-Simulator/README.md

-## Welcome To Our FlightGear Simulator Interpreter!
+## Welcome To FlightGear Simulator Interpreter!
 **The following documentation refers to an ongoing project as part of our CS major in Bar Ilan University.**